Veomett/project-assignment-3-iroadtrip-BNelson986/README.md

 ###  Run
     1) Run: java IRoadTrip ${fileNames} "Files are included in the repository for the names"

 #   Design Choices

 ###  Singleton Pattern

-    Used "Lazy Implementation" method for ease of implementation and is thread-safe.
+    Used "Lazy Implementation" method for ease of implementation and its thread-safe attributes.
-    This allows the program to instantiate only one set of Dictionaries needed for execution.
+    This allows the program to instantiate and share one Countries object needed for execution.

 ### Country Codes

     Used to store the keys for the main "countries" dictionary.
 Takes country name and returns unique 3-Letter code that represents the country.
 This allows the user to input a country name instead of the countries' codes and reduces conflicting key/value pairs.

 ### Countries

     Uses unique 3-Letter code, stored in countryCodes, as the key to access individual countries.
     Each entry contains a List of all neighboring countries and the distances between their capitals.

 ### Path Finder

     Uses Dijkstra's Algorithm to calculate the shortest path between 2 countries.
-Used OpenAI's ChatGPT 3.5 to learn in psuedocode how to build a path saving algorithm.
+Used generative AI to help layout psuedocode about how to build a path saving algorithm.

 #   UML Breakdown